JonWayland/uncoveR/README.md

 * `n.levels` Specifying the number of levels for all categorical variables to be considered (default is 6)
 * `plotTitle` Optional string specifying the title of the plot
 * `val.label` Boolean determining whether to add values of coefficients to the plot (default is FALSE)
+* `output` Specifying whether the output is to be a plot of raw data (default is plot)

 #### Examples
 `assocMatrix(mtcars)`